bobobo-git/inno-thinyldap-phonebook-enhancement/steps/steps.md

   to the lastname. input firstname, can select matching firstnames
   (lastname and company matches)
 ___
+- Jump to  dataset in browser if Button clicked in myPBX with Callername 'Umbekannt', searching for the Callernumber
+___
 - **canceled, using innovaphone reporting instead :** The app can be
   switched to a "record-only"-mode.
 Calls without a name are stored in
   a mysql-table.
 Later this can be used to fill the phonebook manually
 ___
-- to achieve the matching the app has to load the data from the ldap.
+- to achieve matching the app has to load the data from the ldap.
   a call of a php-script on the ldap webserver delivers the table that is
-  locally stored in a sqlite-database, which is used for the serching while
+  locally stored in a sqlite-database, which is used for the searching while
   enter names and company.
 ___
 - to get it simple (see above 3.) create a webaccessible parallel folder